Unemployment remains high among Tanzania’s young population, while the market for innovative vocational training courses is limited.

 2)At least 600 youth successfully finish the digital learning course and practical vocational course.

-The project aims to develop gamification elements for at least three courses for increased interactive learning, including one entrepreneurship course.
-At least 50’000 youth (predominantly in Dodoma and Singida) will be informed about the platform via media (social media, radio, newspapers, etc.) campaigns and 10’000 download the VSOMO application to their phone.
+3)At least 50,000 youth (predominantly in Dodoma and Singida) are informed about the platform via media (social media, radio, newspapers, etc.) campaigns and 10,000 download the VSOMO application to their phone.